-Approved only so far as the line of road represented hereon passes through Indian lands, subject to all the requirements, limitations and provisions contained in the act of Congress approved March 2, 1899 (30 Stats., 990), and subject also to all valid existing rights.
+Approved only so far as the line of road represented hereon passes through Indian lands, subject to all the requirements, limitations and provisions contained in the act of Congress approved March 2, 1899 (3) Stats., 990), and subject also to all valid existing rights.

 An appraisement of damages was made by S. L. Taggart, Special Indian Agent, who submitted a schedule which was approved by this Department March 26, 1900.
-However, no damage award was carried by the schedule for lines across the Pawnee Agency and School Reserve, but in the remarks column opposite thereto the following notation appears: "Public lands of U. S. See letter."
+However, no damage award was carried by the inonner to and the the of the second control of the second of the s